WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ## 1.1: Basic read statistics

 We will first use a tool called prinseq to count the number of reads in each file.
 As these are paired end reads, there should be one read from each read pair in each file – and hence the same number of reads in each file.
-We will also use prinseq to output statistics on the read lengths
+We will also use prinseq to output statistics on the read lengths, but prinseq itself can do much much more.

 ```
 prinseq-lite.pl -stats_info -stats_len -fastq hcv_sim_R1.fq -fastq2 hcv_sim_R2.fq